-- Students are expected to be actively engaged in class discussions live when synchronous and in written form on our class forum - No late assignments will be accepted. - All written assignments must be typed and proofread. - Please turn off cellphones and other electronic devices when live in a class session.
+- Students are expected to be actively engaged in class discussions and in written form on our class forum - Late assignments will be accepted for one week following the due date, each day late will subtract 5% until day 7 late when the assignment will be graded a ZERO - All written assignments must be typed and proofread. - Please turn off cellphones and other electronic devices when in a class session.